-UPDATE (February 2018): While this review is for the 2017 version of the Car Holder, we also tested the 2018 version — known as the Auto XS Universal Car Mount — which retails for slightly more, $6.99.
+UPDATE (February 2019): While this review is for the 2017 version of the Car Holder, Aldi released a new version of the Car Holder in 2018 and again in 2019.
+The 2019 version is called the Auto XS Cell Phone Car Mount.

 Of note: in 2018 Aldi also sold a magnetic car mount, which uses a magnet that attaches to a plate that goes on your phone or case or between your phone and case.
 We opted not to test this one; if you have, feel free to let us know in the comments.